 The Only Things Left to Do: Sunday Room Service, Relaxation and Driftwood Beach Enjoyment

 We set our alarms for an early wake-up on Sunday because we knew we'd have to wait about 30 minutes for room service to arrive (which is totally normal for any hotel, including meal prep and delivery).

 We ordered their smoked salmon platter, an extra bagel, and coffee.
 (The salmon platter was plenty enough for two people.)

 Jekyll Island Club cannot be expanded because it's a historic property, as we alluded to earlier in the post.
 Thus the owners had to come up with another solution to accommodate the growing popularity and renaissance of Jekyll Island as a vacation destination.
 The answer?
 A sleek, modern hotel with all 44 rooms facing the ocean.

-We went to the port-cachere of Jekyll Island Club and requested a shuttle to the Ocean Club.
+We went to the port-cochere of Jekyll Island Club and requested a shuttle to the Jekyll Ocean Club.
 We were there within about 10 minutes!
 Then we headed back to the pool to enjoy that and the hot tub and check out the rooftop view of the ocean.
 It was all very peaceful and quiet on a Sunday morning.

 10:30am: Head back to Jekyll Island Club

 About an hour and a half later we requested a shuttle back to Jekyll Island Club to shower, pack and check out of the hotel.